Adopt An Amur Leopard

 The Amur leopard's current range in north-eastern China and the Russian Far East is estimated at around 10,700 sq km - less than 3% of its historic range.

-Loss and fragmentation of habitat caused by the conversion of forest to agricultural land and illegal and unsustainable logging.
+Loss and fragmentation of habitat caused by the conversion of forest to agricultural land.

 LOSS OF PREY

 Amur leopard prey is in decline because of hunting, fires and habitat loss.

 Amur leopards, and tigers, which share some of the same habitat, are at risk from poaching - their beautiful coats are sought after by some for their body parts.

 Both the Amur leopard's habitat and their prey are being lost due to forest fires.

 How We Can Help